terraform-aws-modules/terraform-aws-eks/UPGRADE-18.0.md

   - A sub-module for `self-managed-node-group` has been created and provisions a single self managed node group (autoscaling group) per sub-module definition
     - Additional changes for the `self-managed-node-group` sub-module over the previous `node_groups` variable include:
       - The underlying autoscaling group and launch template have been updated to more closely match that of the [`terraform-aws-autoscaling`](https://github.com/terraform-aws-modules/terraform-aws-autoscaling) module and the features it offers
-      - The previous iteration used a count over a list of node group definitons which was prone to disruptive updates; this is now replaced with a map/for_each to align with that of the EKS managed node group and Fargate profile behaviors/style
+      - The previous iteration used a count over a list of node group definitions which was prone to disruptive updates; this is now replaced with a map/for_each to align with that of the EKS managed node group and Fargate profile behaviors/style
 - The user data configuration supported across the module has been completely revamped.
 A new `_user_data` internal sub-module has been created to consolidate all user data configuration in one location which provides better support for testability (via the [`examples/user_data`](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/user_data) example).
 The new sub-module supports nearly all possible combinations including the ability to allow users to provide their own user data template which will be rendered by the module.
 See the `examples/user_data` example project for the full plethora of example configuration possibilities and more details on the logic of the design can be found in the [`modules/_user_data`](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/_user_data_) directory.

 ## Additional changes